lospooky/ravensolver/README.md

 * Use the OneClick Installer (YMMV)

 ## Usage
-* Select a single XAML input file or a directory containing several ones in the **Choose Problem** tab
+* Select a single XAML input file or a directory containing several ones in the **Choose Problem** tab.
-* Ravensolver will now process the problem
+* Ravensolver will now process the problem.
-* In the **Active Problem** tab you will now see the current problem and a textual description of the found solution
+* In the **Active Problem** tab you will now see the current problem and a textual description of the found solution.
-  * Flagging **Show Solution** will display the computed total or partial solution in the bottom-right matrix cell
+  * Flagging **Show Solution** will display the computed total or partial solution in the bottom-right matrix cell.
-  * **<<** or **>>** will make RavenSolver move to the previous/next problem file, if a directory was selected
+  * **<<** or **>>** will make RavenSolver move to the previous/next problem file, if a directory was selected.
 * The **Visualization** tab displays the representation graph RavenSolver has built for the problem.
 The graph is the basis on which the solution is computed.
 Have fun with it!! :D
-* In **Logger** you will see the processing log for the problem, outlining all the operations RavenSolver performed
+* In **Logger** you will see the processing log for the problem, outlining all the operations RavenSolver performed.

+### Problem Files
+RavenSolver expects its problem files to be in XAML format.
+In hindsight this decision hasn't really been futureproof but at the time we found it very convenient.<br>
+In the **Matrices** directory, we provided a few sample problem files, including an empty one.<br>
+Unfortunately due to copyright reasons we cannot provide the original problem files from the Raven's Standard Progressive Matrices.<br>
+XAML is a vector graphics as well as a serialization format largely based on XML, so you should be able to create your own relatively easily with your favorite text editor.

 ## Credits